A compilation of Places to Eat from various sites

 Ram’s Head Tavern.

 Micro-brewery gastro pub.
 A local favorite.
-Good all-round menu.
+Good all-around menu.

 Small plates, very good food.